- Fraser Valley Current

 Upcoming events

-• Saturday, Sept.
-28: The BC Wildlife Federation is hosting a townhall for political candidates and the public to talk about wildlife management on Saturday, Sept.
+Saturday, Sept.
+28: The BC Wildlife Federation hosted a townhall for political candidates and the public to talk about wildlife management on Saturday, Sept.
 28. The townhall is at the Ridgedale Rod & Gun Club in Abbotsford at 10am.
 Details online.

-• Thursday, Oct.
-3: The Mission Regional Chamber of Commerce hosts an all candidates meeting for the Abbotsford-Mission electoral district on Thursday, Oct.
+Thursday, Oct.
+3: The Mission Regional Chamber of Commerce hosted an all candidates meeting for the Abbotsford-Mission electoral district on Thursday, Oct.
 3 at the Clarke Theatre.
-The event starts with an hour-long meet-and-greet, and continues with a panel discussion with the candidates at 6pm.
-Details and registration online.
+Watch the meeting below.

 Election coverage